-One of the other tips I implement quite often, is to stay within walking or, “suitcase rolling distance“, as I like to call it, if you have further to travel upon arrival.
+One of the other tips I implement quite often is to stay within walking or, “suitcase rolling distance“, as I like to call it, if you have further to travel upon arrival.
 Some destinations take multiple travel connections to get to.
 When it’s late at night, I don’t want to be navigating around unfamiliar streets, with a stranger leading the way.
 I always feel much safer, checking in somewhere close by, and saving the exploring for the morning.
 Most airports, ferry terminals, and even bus depots have a variety of options in different price ranges.
 So find something that fits your budget, and just stay there.

 3. 24 hour Front Desk Check In:

 This one is a big one!
-There are so many options of places to stay, when traveling.
+There are so many options for places to stay when traveling.
 Make sure the place you choose, has 24 hour check in, for your arrival.
-There is nothing worse then trying to navigate to where you are staying, and there is no one there to help.
+There is nothing worse than trying to navigate to where you are staying, and there is no one there to help.
 It can be really scary, and quite frankly unsafe trying to figure out where the keys are, and where your room might be in a dark deserted place.
 When you have 24 hour check in, you don’t have to worry about what time you arrive.
 Someone is always there, and you can safely check in to your room, guest house, or hotel of choice much easier and safer.